maccman/101-school/README.md

 # 101.school

-101.school is an innovative platform designed to leverage AI technology, specifically GPT-4, to generate comprehensive and engaging course content based on user inputs.
+101.school is a platform that utilizes AI, particularly GPT-4, to create detailed and captivating course materials tailored to user inputs.

-This project aims to revolutionize the way educational content is created, making it faster and more accessible to a wide audience.
+This project's goal is to explore how AI can be used to assist learning and education.

 ![101.school screenshot](https://github.com/maccman/101-school/assets/2142/50bbc75d-2c99-4701-875a-cdc976de73aa)